 Heat is provided by a natural gas fired forced air furnace.
 The furnace is located in the garage.
-The furnace was just recently installed.
-The input rating of the furnace is 80,000 BTU.
+The furnace is approximately 15 years old.
+The input rating of the furnace is 88,000 BTU.
 This BTU rating is typical of a home of this size and age.